-Originally this species range was restricted to areas around ports of entry through which it was introduced, but this range has expanded inland and also shows a southward movement (Weinstein et al., 1997; Holder et al., 1999; Laird, 1995).
+Originally this species range was restricted to areas around ports of entry through which it was introduced, but this range has expanded inland and shows a southward movement (Weinstein et al., 1997; Holder et al., 1999; Laird, 1995).
 Cx. quinquefasciatus is now found throughout much of the North Island and northern parts of the South Island including Marlborough, Picton and Nelson (Weinstein et al., 1997).
-It has also been detected in traps in Christchurch and Queenstown, however it does not appear to have established in either area, possibly due to longer colder winters (M. Disbury, pers. com., 2007).
+It is now commonly found in traps as far south as Christchurch/Timaru (NZB non-published data).
+Queenstown have also had positive routine samples on occasion however it does not appear to have established in the area, possibly due to longer colder winters (M. Disbury, pers. com., 2007).